openmrs/openmrs-book-guide/transitioning-to-openmrs.md

 ![](http://write.flossmanuals.net/openmrs/transitioning-to-openmrs/static/transitioning.png)

+_A paper-based patient register book at an African OpenMRS clinic._

 This chapter outlines steps that typically make up a OpenMRS project, and should be read by people about to embark on a OpenMRS implementation.
 Some of this information may be obvious to experienced project managers.
 A comprehensive guide to project management is beyond the scope of this book, but we have included some high-level process considerations to get you started thinking about what needs to happen.

 We recommend you try to build a structured implementation process.
 It's important to plan carefully--the decisions you make during this process require substantial investments of resources, and you will be living with your choices for the foreseeable future.